Iadvd/RetrocomputingZXSpectrum/MuCho128Beta/README.md

 There is a small config file (English and Spanish) located at:

 "\dev\Scripts\configEN.txt"

 (English)

 "\dev\Scripts\configES.txt"

 (Spanish)

 Currently there are three parameters that can be modified, just change the values, please do not change the content, or the order because the engine will not work.

-1. Mucho128k menu language (the messages of the MuCho engine) It is configured to the correct language, but you can "cross" the language is you wish.
+1. Mucho128k menu language (the messages of the MuCho engine).
+It is configured to the correct language, but you can "cross" the language is you wish.

 #IDIOMA / NO MODIFICAR (INGLES=0, CASTELLANO=1)

 2. Waitkey.
 If you write a char different from 0, for instance a semi-colon ; then each time it appears written in the texts of the game, the engine will wait for the player to press a key.

 Example:

 #WAITKEY: IF THIS CHAR APPEARS IN THE TEXTS WILL BE REPLACED BY A PRESS KEY EVENT, WILL WAIT FOR PLAYER TO PRESS A KEY (0=OFF)

 ;

 3. Divider flash effect.
 If you are using a menu divider bar, you can make it flash a little bit by activating this fx.

 #FLASHBAR: WILL INCREASE/DECREASE THE BRIGHT PARAMETER OF THE MENU SEPARATOR BAR (0=OFF)

 1

 --------------------------------------------------------------------------

 ANNEX 1: the directory structure.

 MuCho 128k has a lot of directories, but do not worry, you just need to modify two or three places.
 The rest of directories are there because they are part of the automatizacion.
 So do not worry about the contents.

 There is a gold rule:

 Do not modify the name of any existing file, do not remove any existing file, they are required as they are right now.
 If you remove something, the scripts probably will not work.

 This is the directory structure: